Three-Mode Photonic Lanterns: Comprehensive Analysis from Theory to Experiments: Introduction

-Depending on the type of fibers used in the bundle, \glspl{pl} are usually sorted into the following main categories, which we will call conventional, mode-selective, and hybrid photonic lanterns.
-Conventional \glspl{pl} are fabricated from $N$ identical single-mode fibers~\cite{leon-saval_multimode_2005} and couple the fundamental modes of each to all of the transverse modes of the multimode section.
-Conversely, they enable the collection of the amplitudes of all the transverse modes into all $N$ single-mode outputs without distinction.
-On the other end of the multiplexing spectrum are \glspl{mspl} consisting of $N$ different fibers and act as mode sorters: they allow each transverse mode of the multimode section to be selectively coupled to a specific single-mode fiber~\cite{shen_highly_2018, sivry-houle_all-fiber_2021}. \Glspl{mspl} usually have high modal isolation, and their operation is typically wavelength-independent, up to a bandwidth of 500~\unit{nm}~\cite{fontaine_photonic_2022}.
-Finally, several hybrid types exist between conventional and mode-selective \glspl{pl}.
-They are usually referred to as semi-selective or group-mode-selective \glspl{pl}~\cite{leon-saval_mode-selective_2014, velazquez-benitez_scaling_2018}.
+The characteristics of \glspl{pl} vary greatly depending on the fiber configuration and type within the bundle.
+In general, their behavior can be sorted into three main categories, which we herein call conventional, mode-selective, and hybrid.
+Conventional \glspl{pl} are fabricated from $N$ identical single-mode fibers~\cite{leon-saval_multimode_2005,nonmodeselec,Xu:24} and equally couple each fiber's fundamental modes to the transverse modes of the multimode section.
+Conversely, they enable the equipartite collection of the amplitudes of the transverse modes into all $N$ single-mode outputs without distinction between each port.
+This behavior differs from that of so-called \glsreset{mspl}\glspl{mspl}, consisting of $N$ different fibers acting as mode sorters whereby each transverse mode of the few-mode section is selectively coupled to a specific single-mode fiber~\cite{shen_highly_2018, sivry-houle_all-fiber_2021,EMESUNDER2020102219,Yu:16}. \Glspl{mspl} usually have high modal isolation, and their operation is typically wavelength-independent, up to a bandwidth of $500~\unit{nm}$~\cite{fontaine_photonic_2022}.
+The hybrid type---also called semi-selective or group-mode-selective~\cite{leon-saval_mode-selective_2014, velazquez-benitez_scaling_2018,GMSPL1}---refers to \glspl{pl} behaving in between the conventional and mode-selective types.

-The plurality of \glspl{pl} designs yields a large parameter space to explore. \Gls{cem} methods~\cite{methods1, Methods2Sharma:89} such as \gls{fdtd} and \gls{mom} are often used when no simple closed-form solutions to Maxwell's equations exist. \Gls{cmt}~\cite{bures_guided_2008} is used to simulate guided waves in complex structures as it encapsulates the intricacies of the dynamics of the electromagnetic field in a manageable eigenvalues problem. \Gls{cmt} is particularly well suited for the modeling of \glspl{pl}, as the primary mechanism causing the vastly different behaviors of the various types of \glspl{pl} is symmetry-breaking, which is well captured in eigenmode decompositions.
-In addition, propagation eigenmodes only depend on the original transverse geometry of the fibers and longitudinal profile of the taper~\cite{EMESUNDER2020102219}.
-Hence, the parameter space is rigorously the same as the design and fabrication space, and \gls{cmt} naturally provides an easy guide for the design and fabrication process.

-In this paper, we first introduce the fundamental concepts of \gls{cmt} relevant to the design and fabrication process of \glspl{pl}, including the all-important adiabatic criterion.
-We then apply \gls{cmt} modeling in the design of specific types of \glspl{pl}, which we use to fabricate and characterize actual devices, including conventional, mode-selective, and hybrid, or semi mode-selective \glspl{pl}.
-In particular, we highlight the vastly different behaviors of components that---at first glance---look very similar but differ by their internal symmetries.